turingschool/career-development-curriculum/module_three/professional_storytelling_iii.md

 Length: 60 mins

-* Opening: objectives, review M3 PD scope and sequence, and hook: 15 mins
+* Opening: objectives, review M3 PD scope and sequence: 5 mins
-* Turing Portfolios
-   * What they are (10 mins)
-   * Demo (5 mins)
+* Housekeeping: mock interviews, job shadow, Turing alumni portfolio: 15 mins
+* Storytelling review & practice: 7 mins
-* Resumes: 30 mins
+* Resumes: 23 mins
-   * Group Discussion & Share Out (20 mins)
+   * Group Discussion & Share Out (13 mins)
    * Discussion of structure, intro to templates, and review checklist (10 mins)
-* Any leftover time: work time
+* Any leftover time: work time to start on resumes and portfolios

 ### Professional Development in Module Three
 This is the first of your PD sessions this module.
 Module Three is the module in which the personal and professional development of the previous two modules is applied to job searching and discovering the right path for your new career.
 You'll leave Module Three with a clear blueprint for your job search, and we'll start by focusing in on what it is that you want out of your new career, building on your professional story, and reflecting on how your strengths apply to finding this new, fulfilling career path.